 “Cancer, multiple sclerosis, rheumatoid arthritis and the other conditions we examined are not abrupt new developments in adult life, but culmination of lifelong processes.” – Gabor Mate, M.D.
 “When the Body Says NO”

 By addressing both the physical factors and the mental factors (technically termed psychosocial factors) behind multiple sclerosis, we have the greatest chance of becoming symptom-free.

 It is not the traumatic event or experience that we had in childhood and early adulthood that causes multiple sclerosis, but the beliefs or behaviors created from those experiences.
 By addressing these, we can reduce the internal pressures and stressors in the body and, with it, reduce the symptoms of MS.

-In the book, “When the Body Says No,” Dr. Gabor Mate demonstrates the evidence and research that links psychosocial factors, such as stress, repressed emotions, and personality to the onset and exacerbation of chronic diseases such as multiple sclerosis.
-Here in this presentation linked below, he gives us some examples of how our personality can end up causing multiple sclerosis as well as other diseases such as cancer:
+In the book, “When the Body Says No,” Dr. Gabor Mate demonstrates the evidence and research that links psychosocial factors (such as stress, repressed emotions, and personality) to the onset and exacerbation of MS. Here in this presentation below, he gives us some examples of how our personality can end up causing chronic disease:

 Key Mental Factors behind MS

 The mental factors to address in MS include: